 Your genetics may provide a window into your risk for oral health issues.
 Understanding your family history can help you stay prepared to keep cavities and gum disease at bay.

-Genetics also play a role in gum disease, meaning you may have a predisposition for gum disease based on your family history.
-Gum disease starts with gingivitis, which can cause swollen, red and bleeding gums.
+Genetics also play a role in gum disease, meaning you may have a predisposition for gum disease based on your family history.2 Gum disease starts with gingivitis, which can cause swollen, red and bleeding gums.
 Over time, it can develop into a more severe condition called periodontitis if not treated.
-When this occurs, gums become infected and can lead to eventual tooth loss.
-If you have a family history of gum disease, stay extra vigilant about gum health by telling your dentist and looking for early signs.
+When this occurs, gums become infected3 and can lead to eventual tooth loss.4 If you have a family history of gum disease, stay extra vigilant about gum health by telling your dentist and looking for early signs.

 During your next family reunion, ask uncle Joe and cousin Sarah if they find it easy to keep their smiles healthy.
 Besides a little extra fodder for conversation, it might help you find some insight into your smile!